crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 |**Connection Awareness**|Stateless or Stateful|**Stateful** by default|
 |**Traffic Inspection**|Header-only|**Deep Packet Inspection (DPI)** of payload|
 |**Additional Features**|Basic NAT, basic logging|**IPS, Anti-Virus, Threat Intelligence, Identity Awareness**|

+#### Traffic Shaping

+Traffic shaping is the active control of network traffic characteristics to enforce QoS policies, primarily implemented through queuing disciplines (qdiscs) and schedulers that manage packet buffers on egress interfaces.
+The core algorithmic model is the token bucket filter, which defines a bucket that fills with tokens at a specified rate (the committed information rate, or CIR) up to a defined burst capacity.
+Each packet requires a token of size proportional to its length to be transmitted; if the bucket is empty, the packet is delayed in a queue rather than immediately dropped (which would be policing).
+This mechanism smooths traffic bursts and enforces bandwidth ceilings.

 ---
 ### Stateless vs stateful firewalls pros and cons